FaithGamer/ExtendedRuleTile/README.md

 To do:

--Size should automatically be adjusted depending to ExtendDimension.
+- Size should automatically be adjusted depending to ExtendDimension.
--Somehow it would be nice to automate the creation of each individual rule and the filling each sprite by hand...
+- Somehow it would be nice to automate the creation of each individual rule and the filling each sprite by hand...